GrottoPress/shield/docs/14-EMAIL-CONFIRMATION.md

    ```

    `Shield::UpdateEmailConfirmationUser` updates an existing user, but does not save the new email.
 It starts a new email confirmation for the user if their email changed.

+   Include this module, instead of `Shield::UpdateUser`, if you use email confirmations in your app.

    ---
    ```crystal